AlexandruDodita/AzureVoxel/documentation_guide.md

 ## File Details

 ### `main.cpp` in `./`
 This file serves as the main entry point for the AzureVoxel application.
-It initializes GLFW, GLEW, creates the game window, sets up the camera and world, and runs the main game loop.
+It initializes GLFW, GLEW, creates the game window, sets up the camera, world, and a 2D crosshair, and runs the main game loop.
 It now also initializes a global spritesheet texture and enables mouse capture.

 *   **`main()`** - Primary application function.
     *   Initializes GLFW and GLEW.
     *   Creates a `Window` object using an existing `GLFWwindow*`.
     *   Calls `window.enableMouseCapture(true);` to lock and hide the cursor for FPS-style camera control.
+    *   Initializes a `Crosshair` object, passing screen dimensions.
     *   Calls `Block::InitBlockShader()` to set up the static shader for blocks.
     *   Calls `Block::InitSpritesheet("res/textures/Spritesheet.PNG")` to load the global texture atlas.
     *   Enables depth testing and face culling.